Dual Diagnosis Treatment

 What is Dual Diagnosis?
 How does it relate to Addiction?

-Dual diagnosis or co-occurring diagnosis, is suffering from both mental health disorders and substance abuse illness.
+Dual diagnosis or co-occurring diagnosis is suffering from both mental health disorders and substance abuse illness.
 With dual diagnosis, a person has two different illnesses.
-Each disorder requires its own treatment therapies.
-We know that for patients suffering from dual diagnosis:
+Each disorder requires its treatment therapies.
+We know that for patients suffering from dual diagnoses:

 - when one illness is ignored, the other will likely get worse.

-- When both illnesses are given proper treatment, the likelihood for lasting recovery is increased greatly.
+- When both illnesses are properly treated, the likelihood of lasting recovery greatly increases.

-The occurrence of combined addiction and mental health disorders is incredibly common.
+Combined addiction and mental health disorders are incredibly common.
 Research shows that mental health illness is strongly associated with drug and alcohol addiction.

 Dual diagnosis treatment improves recovery outcomes.
 Providing enhanced opportunities to return to a fulfilling and productive life.